Ion Temperature Effects on Plasma Flow in the Magnetic Mirror Configuration: Ionization and Charge-Exchange Effects

 The effect of charge-exchange has been further studied for various values of $\nu_2$ as shown in Table II and Figures \ref{M-multiple-charge-exchange}, \ref{plasma-density-multiple-charge-exchange}, \ref{p-parallel-multiple-charge-exchange}, \ref{p-perpendicular-multiple-charge-exchange} and \ref{potential-multiple-charge-exchange}.
 In Table II, the values of $M_{0}$ and $M_{L}$ represent the value of the Mach number at the $z/L = 0$ and $z/L = 1$ ends of the nozzle respectively.
 Further increase in $\nu_2$ results in the non-monotonous behavior of the plasma velocity in the outer region, namely Region C, where the magnetic field is almost flat, between $z/L=0.8$ and $z/L=1$, see Fig. \ref{M-multiple-charge-exchange}.
 The width of the region with the density increase on the left side of the mirror is also increasing with $\nu_2$ as shown in Fig. \ref{plasma-density-multiple-charge-exchange}.
 The characteristic increase in the perpendicular pressure so well pronounced for $\nu_2=\nu_1=0$, is smoothed out by finite values of $\nu_2$ and eventually disappears for large values of $\nu_2$ as shown in Fig. \ref{p-perpendicular-multiple-charge-exchange}.
-A similar behavior is observed for for $p_{\parallel}$ and $p_{\perp}$ when only ionization is present, with the decrease being more pronounced for higher values of $\nu_1$ as shown in Fig. \ref{parallel_pressure_multiple_ionization} and Fig. \ref{perpendicular_pressure_multiple_ionization.eps} respectively.
+A similar behavior is observed for $p_{\parallel}$ and $p_{\perp}$ when only ionization is present, with the decrease being more pronounced for higher values of $\nu_1$ as shown in Fig. \ref{parallel_pressure_multiple_ionization} and Fig. \ref{perpendicular_pressure_multiple_ionization.eps} respectively.
+An interesting observation is that the density curve corresponding to $\nu_2 = 0.35$, is below the curve corresponding to $\nu_2 = 0.1$ in the Region A where the magnetic field is constant.
+A larger charge-exchange value would result in a greater drag force on the ions, reducing the Mach number and resulting in a higher plasma density.
+It could be possible that when the rate of ionization is equal to the rate of charge-exchange, as is the case for $\nu_1 = \nu_2 = 0.1$, the neutrals that formed in the region of constant magnetic field as a result of charge-exchange are themselves ionized, thus enhancing ionization and resulting in a greater increase in plasma density.
+The same effect is seen for the parallel pressure in Fig. \ref{p-parallel-multiple-charge-exchange} and this effect is likely a result of the behavior of the plasma density.
 The reduction of the velocity at the exit side, corresponding to the end of Region C, is consistent with the lower overall drop in the electrostatic potential as shown in Fig. \ref{potential-multiple-charge-exchange} and displayed in Table II.